layilin/SP23-33852/_annotations/book1_draft2.md

 [plant] 42.598n custard, star, and sugar-apples.
 Custard apple (*Annona reticulata*) is the fruit of a tree native to Mexico, Central America, and South America.
 The star apple (*Chrysophyllum cainito*) is the fruit of a tree native to the Greater Antilles.
 Sugar apple (*Annona squamosa*), also known as sweetsop, is the fruit of a tree native to lowland Central America.

 [place] 42.601n.
 Levant.
 Refers to the eastern Mediterrean Sea region, including the islands and bordering countries.

-[place] 42.601n.
-Cayenne.
-French Guiana.

 [people] 42.601n.
-Pliny.
-Pliny.
-Gaius Plinius Secundus or Pliny the Elder (23-79 AD), the author of Historia Naturalis.

-[people] 42.601n.
-Martinus. <!--I think it's Theodoricus Martinus  but I can't confirm anywhere online-->
+Martinus.
+According to Gilmore, Matthias Martinius (1572—1630), author of *Lexicon Philologicum* (1623).

 [plant] 43.606 coffee.
 Coffee is made from the roasted seeds of the genus *Coffea*. *Coffea arabica*, the most widely cultivated species, is native to northeast tropical Africa.

-43.607.
-Danae...Theodosia.
-Danaë is the mother of Perseus and daughter of Acrisius and Eurydice. <!--Theodosia??-->
+* 43.607.
+Danae...Theodosia, thine.
+Gilmore suggests that these names reference Grainger's wife, whose first name was Daniel and whom Grainger called Danny.

 [plant] 43.605n the addition of vanellas and other hot ingredients.
 The Aztecs flavored their chocolate with vanilla (*Vanilla planifolia*), which is native to Central America, and other spices, including chili peppers (genus *Capsicum*), which are native to the tropical Americas.
 Grainger was not necessarily thinking of the spiciness of ingredients when he referred to them as "hot," however.
 He may instead have meant that vanilla, pepper, and other spices were hot in a humoral sense: according to humoral theories of health, all foods possessed elemental qualities that reflected some combination of heat, moisture, coldness, or dryness.
 These foods could, in turn, impart those qualities to those who ate them and thus needed to be regulated to complement the humoral properties of consumers' bodies, which also were hot, cold, moist, or dry to varying degrees.
-For example, those with choleric (hot and dry) temperaments were supposed to avoid eating any foods also classified as hot or dry.
-The other humoral temperaments are sanguine (hot and moist), phlegmatic (cold and moist), and melancholic (cold and dry).

 [plant] 43.605n olive.
 The olive tree (*Olea europaea*) is widely distributed across the Mediterranean region, Africa, and Asia and has been cultivated in the Mediterranean for over five thousand years.
 It is a symbol of the Mediterranean, as well as a symbol of wealth, abundance, power, and peace.

 [plant] 43.605n *Madre de Cacao*. *Gliricidia sepium*.
 Native to Central and South America, used as a shade tree for cacao and other plants.

-[plant] 43.605n cassada, or bananas.
-Cassava (*Manihot esculenta*), also known as manioc, yuca, and bitter cassava, which was domesticated in South America thousands of years ago and then brought to the Caribbean islands by Amerindians.
-One of the most important food sources for Amerindians during the precolonial era, subsequently adopted by Africans and Europeans in the Caribbean as well.
-Nevertheless, cassava is highly poisonous: its roots, which are the parts of the plant that are prepared for consumption, contain cyanide, and the raw root is poisonous to human beings.
-Cassava had advantages that offset its toxic nature, however: it can grow in poor soils and conditions, one planting produces several harvests, and the roots can be stored in the ground for a long time without spoiling.
-The root's poison also can be neutralized by proper processing: Amerindians and other early Caribbean consumers usually processed cassava root by grating it and then pressing the poisonous juice out of it to make a flour, which could be eaten as a porridge or turned into various cakes or breads.
-Bananas belong to the family Musaceae and are closely related to plantains.
-They formed a part of the diets of enslaved Africans living on early Caribbean plantations.
-Wild species of banana and plantain originated from and were first cultivated in ancient Southeast Asia, but cultivated species reached Africa in prehistoric times.
-They were then introduced to Spain by the tenth century and the Canary Islands by the fifteenth.
-The banana and plantain probably were first brought to the Caribbean by the Spanish in the sixteenth century.

 [plant] 43.605n good pods.
 Cacao trees produce large pods that contain the cacao seeds, also known as cacao beans or nuts.

 [plant] 43.605n cucumber.
 The cucumber (*Cucumis sativus*) is native to South Asia, but it had spread to the Caribbean by the early eighteenth century.

-[plant] 43.605n There are three or four sorts of cacao, which differ from one another in the clour and goodness of their nuts.
+[plant] 43.605n There are three or four sorts of cacao, which differ from one another in the colour and goodness of their nuts.
 That from the Caraccas is certainly the best.
 There are three main varieties of cacao used in commercial chocolate production today: the Forastero, the Trinitario, and the Criollo.
 The Criollo is the most prized variety and probably the one Grainger was referencing, since it is still grown today in Venezuela (Caracas is the capital of Venezuela).

 [plant] 43.605n This word is Indian.
 "Cacao" derives from the Nahuatl word *cacahuatl*.
 The scientific name for cacao, *Theobroma cacao*, also includes a Greek term that translates to "food of the gods."

-43.606n.
-Persian.
-Now Iran, the Persian empire spanned from Egypt to southwestern Asia and India at its height.

-43.606n.
+[place] 43.606n.
 Arabia Felix.
 The name Ptolemy gave to the south and southwest of Arabia because of its fertile landscape.

-43.606n.
+[place] 43.606n.
 Constantinople.
 Present-day Istanbul.

+44.611 well-fed, well-cloath'd.

+44.616 glander-pest.

 [person] 44.618 Celsus.
 Aulus Cornelius Celsus (14-37 CE), Roman medical writer and author of the encyclopedia entitled *Arte*, of which eight books, *De medicina*, deal with various medical topics from Greek medicine to first-century medical theory.
-Celsus here used to refer to a general doctor.
+Celsus is used here to refer more generally to a doctor.

 [plant] 44.625 tamarind-vista.
 The tamarind tree (*Tamarindus indica*) produces a fruit with a sticky, acidic pulp that has been used as a food ingredient for thousands of years.
 It is probably native to tropical Africa and Madagascar, but it had spread to the Caribbean by the eighteenth century.